Anesthesiologist Career Guide: Education and Salary Overview

 Moreover, anesthesiologists ought to be agile and dexterous with their hands.
 Daily, anesthesiologists place IVs, arterial cannulas, and breathing tubes through endotracheal intubation, and they use ultrasounds for nerve blocks and regional anesthesia.
 In order to do these tasks correctly and efficiently, anesthesiologists need to have done them many times and be able to rely on their own skill set.

 Finally, anesthesiologists need to have charisma and should be able to establish a rapport with patients quickly.
-For many patients, the unknowns of general anesthesia present one of the most insecure moments of their life.
+For many patients, the unknowns of general anesthesia present one of the most insecure moments of their lives.
 Anesthesiologists often have 10 minutes or less to talk to the patient, gather appropriate information, and establish trust that everything will be done correctly and that the patient will arrive safely in the recovery room.

 Who does this role help?
 How does this role impact others?